httpwg/http-extensions/draft-ietf-httpbis-message-signatures.md

 # Acknowledgements {#acknowledgements}
 {:numbered="false"}

 This specification was initially based on the draft-cavage-http-signatures internet draft.
 The editors would like to thank the authors of that draft, Mark Cavage and Manu Sporny, for their work on that draft and their continuing contributions.
+The specification also includes contributions from the draft-oauth-signed-http-request internet draft and other similar efforts.

 The editors would also like to thank the following individuals for feedback, insight, and implementation of this draft and its predecessors (in alphabetical order):
 Mark Adamcin,
 Mark Allen,
 Paul Annesley,
-Karl Böhlmark,
-Stéphane Bortzmeyer,
+{{{Karl Böhlmark}}},
+{{{Stéphane Bortzmeyer}}},
 Sarven Capadisli,
 Liam Dennehy,
-ductm54,
 Stephen Farrell,
 Phillip Hallam-Baker,
 Eric Holmes,